EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

 The Perplexity `Concept` object gives us a direction, but we'll need to enhance it.
 We will create a richer kind of `Concept` object that can hold a representation of these "conceptual" referring expressions and build predications that use them.

 ### Creating a File
 Below is the built-in `Concept` object.
 Its default implementation just stores a single string from the constructor called `sort_of` which represents the sort of concept it is.
 Period.
 It doesn't do anything with it.
 As far as Perplexity is concerned, the only part of it that gets used is the `value_type` property which returns `VariableValueType.concept`.
 This tells Perplexity "I am a concept, treat me as an opaque blob".
-The rest of the methods are there to support equality and membership in dictionaries and are use by things like the Python `dict` object:
+The rest of the methods are there to support equality and membership in dictionaries and are used by things like the Python `dict` object:

 ~~~
 class Concept(object):